botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/functions.md

 - `silent`: whether to suppress push and desktop notifications.
 - `menus`: a single [select menu object](#cmenu).
 - `buttons`: a slice of [button objects](#cbutton).
+- `forward`: must contain an sdict with a channel and message value

 All of these keys are optional, but providing an empty content, file, or no embeds will result in no message being sent.